onidino/springbootrest/README.md

-# springbootrest
+# SPRING BOOT REST API - REST CONTROLLERS + UNIT TESTS + INTEGRATION TESTS
-SPRING BOOT REST API - REST CONTROLLERS + UNIT TESTS + INTEGRATION TESTS SpringBoot basic application with simple rest controllers for GET, POST, PUT, DELETE operations and Unit and Integrations tests.
+A very basic SpringBoot application with simple rest controllers for GET, POST, PUT, DELETE operations and Unit and Integrations tests.

 There is also a simple implementation of Spring Security for basic authentication.